Merrell Moab Speed 2 Review | Worth It In 2026?

 Moab Speed 2 on trail

-I ordered a men’s 10.5 which fit perfectly.
-I have one high arch on one foot while one low arch on the other so I am the perfect tester for hiking shoe fit.
+I ordered a men’s size 10.5, which fit perfectly.
+I have one foot with a high arch and the other with a low arch, making me an ideal tester for hiking shoe fit.

 Merrell Speed 2 Fit 4.5/5